nationalarchives/front-end-development-guide/development-guide.md

 * Browser ['back' and 'forward' buttons](http://roca-style.org/#browser-controls) should work as expected.
 There is a recommendation related to this regarding the [History API](http://roca-style.org/#historyapi)
 * All [JavaScript and CSS code must be static](http://roca-style.org/#static-assets)

-### JavaScript Testing

-JavaScript and jQuery code is tested using QUnit.
-There is good documentation available on the [QUnit website](https://qunitjs.com/) including [an introduction to unit testing](http://qunitjs.com/intro/), a [cookbook](http://qunitjs.com/cookbook/) and good [documentation](http://api.qunitjs.com/) of the API.

 ## Checkpoint 2: We meet needs using HTML

 ### General HTML principles